sph-mn/sph-sc/readme.md

 # possible enhancements and ideas
 * keyword arguments: it would be easy for sc to match guile style #:keywords with the parameter names of function definitions
 * module system: exports-form that compiles to nothing; import form that reads export-form from files and rewrites unexported identifiers to have less likely conflicting internal names. option to add prefix to imported bindings. bindings from preprocessor macros should be handled. or syntax for [clang-modules](https://clang.llvm.org/docs/Modules.html)
-* rewrite the sc implementation as a single file with only guile as the dependency
 * translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in c, only with ``(sc-comment "comment string")`` or sc-insert. a scheme reader that parses scheme comments exists via sph-lib but requires a c library that often does not compile
 * improve error messages. currently, guile exceptions are displayed. there is an existing syntax check function with example patterns that can be extended, with a better exception printer, errors could be handled nicely by showing both what is wrong and how it can look like.
 * support actual switch/case instead of compiling to if/else, which is currently done to add an extra feature that c does not have